‘Fear The Walking Dead’ Season 4, Episode 4 Recap: Laura’s True Identity Is Revealed

-Ever since John Dorie (like the fish but with an “ie” not a “y”) appeared in the Season 4 premiere episode of AMC’s Fear the Walking Dead, viewers have been waiting to find out more about the woman he was searching for.
+Ever since John Dorie appeared in the Season 4 premiere episode of AMC’s Fear the Walking Dead, viewers have been waiting to find out more about the woman he was searching for.
 Her name was Laura and it seems they spent some intimate time together before they parted ways.
 Ever since this split, John has been searching for her.

 Now, in Episode 4 of Fear the Walking Dead, fans finally have an answer.